 The College of Science (CoS) has identified supporting and stimulating research, especially involving students, as a strategic priority.
 Accordingly, we have implemented a number of programs to facilitate and encourage research activity.
-These programs have been funded through a combination of sources, including RSCA infusion funds [pdf] invested by Provost Vincent Del Casino and Vice President of Research and Innovation Mohamed Abousalem, College funds invested by the Dean, and F&A reinvestment.
+These programs have been funded through a combination of sources, including funds from the Provost's Office, the Division of Research and Innovation, the College of Science, and F&A reinvestment.

-The Office of Research announces the continuation of the RSCA Seed Grant Program for Unit 3 faculty for their research, scholarship and creative activities.
+The SJSU Office of Research offers the RSCA Seed Grant Program (formerly known as the CSU Central RSCA Grant Program) for Unit 3 faculty for their research, scholarship and creative activities.
 Funding is provided by the Division of Research and Innovation and, if available, by the CSU Chancellor’s Office.
 Applicants are invited to submit proposals for funding to assist them as they advance an on-going RSCA project or as they launch a new avenue of RSCA.
 Faculty who receive funding through this program are expected to submit a report on award results, share their accomplishments at a campus-wide event, and serve as a resource for prospective applicants.
-More information about Call for Proposal 2021-2022, please visit Research and Innovation website.
+More information, please visit the Research and Innovation website.

-Provides an opportunity for faculty to expand their established RSCA in new directions either as an independent investigator or through collaboration with SJSU or external partners and to sustain these activities in the future through extramural funding.
+The SJSU Division of Research and Innovation offers Level-Up Grants to provide an opportunity for faculty to expand their established RSCA in new directions either as an independent investigator or through collaboration with SJSU or external partners to develop preliminary data for federal grant proposals.
 The SJSU Division of Research and Innovation emails faculty when a call for these proposals is made.
-Find more information about this grant on Research and Innovation website.
+Find more information about this grant on the Research and Innovation website.